Miscellaneous Jobs &

 Conditions of Employment

 Employment with SUNY Ulster is not complete or official until applicants meet all pre-employment requirements, and the Board of Trustees has approved.
-All new employees are required to submit proof of eligibility to work in the United States.
-Employees must submit fingerprints for the New York Department of Justice clearance.
+Offer and assignment of employment is subject to verification of all information provided on the employment application, fingerprint check, verification of the right to work in the United States and all other required pre-employment conditions are met.

 Assistant Teacher/ Floater